 Regarding working hours, our Suppliers shall comply with the limits set by the laws of the country of production and shall not impose excessive overtime.
 The total number of hours worked per week shall not exceed 48 (forty-eight) hours, including all overtime, and there shall be at least one day of rest every seven days or, in any case, the maximum established by the laws in force in the country.

 Our Suppliers are required to provide their workers with a safe and healthy working environment to avoid accidents or injuries, including those related to working with machinery.

-Our Suppliers shall have systems in place to detect, avoid or eliminate any threat to the health and safety of their employees, in accordance with local and international regulations and laws currently in force.
+Our Suppliers shall have systems in place to detect, avoid or eliminate any threat to the health and safety of their employees, by local and international regulations and laws currently in force.